Freemasonry, Mass Formation Psychosis & The Lab Leak Theory | With Harrison Smith & Chase Geiser

 If you think for a minute they give a fuck, they do not at all.

-I haven't looked dived into those conspiracy theories.
+I haven't dived into those conspiracy theories.

-Right, right, right.
+Right, right.

-Absolutely everyone should read The Real Anthony Fauci by RFK Jr.
+Everyone should read The Real Anthony Fauci by RFK Jr.

-It lays out that story, it lays out the entire 40 year crime spree of Anthony Fauci, and in a lot of ways, it's very blackpilling because you realize just how long it's been going on, just how many times they've gotten away with this exact thing.
+And in a lot of ways, it's very blackpilling because you realize just how long it's been going on, just how many times they've gotten away with this exact thing.

 I mean, that's not the only instance of exactly the same situation.

-It's time and time again, and so you realize not only has this been going on for so long, uh, Dr. Fauci's been at the top of it for so long, and they've gotten away with it every single time, and it it requires every layer, every level of the power structure to cooperate from the pharmaceutical companies to the oversight board to the politicians that are granting the money to the uh universities that are running the tests for the pharmaceutical companies.
+And it requires every layer, every level of the power structure to cooperate from the pharmaceutical companies to the oversight board to the politicians that are granting the money to the universities that are running the tests for the pharmaceutical companies.

-It becomes such a tangled web and becomes uh such a morass and such a cesspit that in a way you just go, okay, there's no reforming this.
+It becomes such a tangled web and becomes such a morass and such a cesspit that in a way you just go, okay, there's no reforming this.

-And just look at look at health, just with your own eye.
+And just look at look at health just with your own eye.

 You don't even need stats.